-72. Our qualified revenue instructions last year required QLPs to calculate their qualified revenue in accordance with a set of regulatory reporting principles and several prescribed accounting practices.
+82. Our specified information instructions for the 2011/12 TDL required QLPs to calculate their qualified revenue in accordance with a set of regulatory reporting principles and several prescribed accounting practices.
 These provided guidance on issues that we had identified as requiring further clarity, and sought to ensure that the information disclosed was sufficiently objective, accurate and reliable for the purposes of the TDL.
-We have retained the same requirements for the 2012/13 LAD.
+We retained the same requirements in our specified information instructions for the 2012/13 TDL process.